Tips on working with a long-term medical condition

-Around 15 million people in England, that’s about one in three, have what’s classed as a long term medical condition.
+More than 15 million people in England, that’s about one in three, have what’s classed as a long term medical condition.
 The conditions covered include diabetes, cancer and arthritis as well as chronic obstructive pulmonary disease (COPD), heart disease and mental health issues.

 Some people with a long-term health problem won’t be capable of working but if you are able and want to work, it can be really good for you.

 Most of us need to work to earn money but it’s also good psychologically.
 It can give you another focus and take your mind off your health worries.

 Some people worry their boss won’t be sympathetic and may try to find an excuse to get rid of them.

 If you have a long-term medical condition, you may have protection in law which requires your employer to make adjustments to your workplace and the type of work you do.

 Laura Dillingham is Working Through Cancer Project Manager at Macmillan Cancer Support.
 She says, "When someone is diagnosed with cancer, they are automatically classed as disabled for the purposes of discrimination law and protected from workplace discrimination."

 The act requires employers to make reasonable adjustments for employees with a disability.

 It really depends on what condition you have but your employer may be able to make simple changes to the way you work that will make a big difference to you.

 It may help to have a practical meeting with your employer about the situation.
 The focus can be on simple steps that can be taken to meet your needs.